Opening ceremony ends long road for volunteer actors

 At one wet rehearsal earlier this month, some of the volunteers distributed song sheets and broke into a modified chorus of the Irish ballad "Danny Boy" that they had planned, using a secret Facebook group, to express their appreciation for Boyle.

-"If he's not made Sir Danny Boyle after this, I swear I will eat my hat... and my neighbour's hat.
+"If he's not made Sir Danny Boyle after this, I swear I will eat my hat... and my neighbor's hat.
 It's just amazing," said Henley.

 HIGH PRICE